Thru February 12, 2017

 Assistant Stage Manager

-Michelle never wants to stop learning and likes to wear a lot of hats.
-She has worked with Lamb's since 2009 as an electrician, lighting designer, stage hand, assistant stage manager and occasionally carpenter.
-She is delighted to make her Stage Manager debut with such a wonderful and talented cast.
+Michelle loves to learn and wears a lot of hats.
+She has worked with Lambs since 2009 as an electrician, lighting designer, production assistant and occasionally carpenter.
+She is delighted to work with such a wonderful and talented cast and crew.
 Favorite show credits include: The 39 Steps, Pete 'n Keely, The Wonderful Wizard of Oz, Quilters and The Servant of Two Masters.

 a graduate of Biola University, Nate is Lamb’s Director of Production.
 He has been with Lamb’s since 1982 working as photographer, set construction, lighting designer and performer.